Kale (Welsh Roma)

-The Kale (also spelled Kalé /en/, or Welsh Gypsies; Welsh Romani: Kā̊lē; Teulu Abram Wood or Sipsiwn Cymreig) are a Romani subgroup predominantly found in Wales, particularly in the Welsh-speaking areas.
+The Kale (also spelled Kalé, or Welsh Gypsies; Welsh Romani: Kā̊lē; Sipsiwn Cymreig) are a Romani subgroup predominantly found in Wales, particularly in the Welsh-speaking areas.
 Romani people have been present in Wales since the 16th century.

 The Kale are closely related to the Romanichal, Romanisael, and Kaale subgroups.
 The Romani people can trace their origins to South Asia, likely in the regions of present-day Punjab, Rajasthan and Sindh.

 The Kale were traditionally renowned musicians, and are reported to have introduced the fiddle to Wales.
 They were also known for their distinctive styles of clothing, dance, poetry and storytelling.

 General

 Kalo is the Romani word for "black".
-The north Welsh Gypsies use this word as a self-ascription rather than "Rom."
+The Romanis in northwestern Wales use this word as a self-ascription rather than "Rom."
 Connections to Caló, used for the language spoken by the Calé, and with the Koli clan in Iran remains unclear.
 Kenrick says,"Gypsy is not a Gypsy word, and there is no single word for Gypsy in all Romani dialects.
 Rom (plural Rom or Roma) is a noun meaning “Gypsy,” but not all Gypsies call themselves Roma.
 The Sinti, Manouche and Kaale in Finland use the word Rom only in the meaning of “husband."In a glossary, prominent professor Thomas Acton gives "Kalo, Kaalo, Calo plural Kalé, Calé.
 Black; also used by some Gypsies to mean ‘Gypsy’."

-Roma has been applied to describe the Welsh Gypsies, notably by Yaron Matras and the Romani Cultural and Arts Project and Lovell's Learn Romani course republished in May 2023 from material dating to the 1990s.
+Roma has been applied to describe the Gypsies in Wales, notably by Yaron Matras and the Romani Cultural and Arts Project and Lovell's Learn Romani course republished in May 2023 from material dating to the 1990s.
 It is an umbrella term for the European Union:The umbrella-term ‘Roma’ encompasses diverse groups, including Roma, Sinti, Kale, Romanichels, Boyash/Rudari, Ashkali, Egyptians, Yenish, Dom, Lom, Rom and Abdal, as well as Traveller populations (gens du voyage, Gypsies, Camminanti, etc.).
 EU policy documents and discussions commonly employ this terminology.Kale have been called Gypsies, which originated from people wrongly believing they were from Egypt.
 This word has origins in the 15th century English term Egyptian and it was used by Shakespeare.
 The French gitan and Spanish gitano are of the derivation.
 The first use of Sipsiwn, a Welsh term for Gypsy, is found in a poem by Morris Kyffin at the end of the 16th century.

 Population

 In the 2021 Census, 0.12% (71,440) of the usual resident population of England and Wales identified as Gypsy or Irish Traveller.
 Of these, 94.9% (67,815) lived in England and 5.1% (3,630) lived in Wales.

-Many Welsh Gypsies in the early 21st century lived in houses, with additional families continuing to travel in caravans.
+In the early 21st century, most Romanis in Wales lived in houses, though some families continued to travel in caravans.
 The caravan-dwelling figure in Wales in 2007 included Irish Travellers and descendants of marriages between English and Welsh Gypsies in South Wales.
 Previously in 1996, there were 489 caravans recorded, 36 of which were on unauthorized encampments (i.e., the roadside).